tyhouch/tylerhouchin-dot-com/content/blogs/why-is-china-flooding-the-world-with-free-ai.md

 ### *Internationally: Blocked Out*

-US companies have access to the market that matters most - Western enterprises with AI budgets.
+US companies have access to the market that matters most: Western enterprises with AI budgets.
 No Fortune 500 CISO is going to approve production data flowing through a Chinese AI service, but they'll happily sign an OpenAI contract.

 OpenAI, Anthropic, and Google all blocked access from China in 2022.
 The US companies chose to cut off access.
 That means Chinese AI companies have zero path to selling API access to Western enterprises.

 ### *Domestically: Race to the Bottom*

 And domestically, the economics collapsed immediately.
 When DeepSeek open-sourced R1, Baidu announced they'd open-source Ernie.
-Then Alibaba, Tencent, ByteDance - everyone followed within weeks.
+Then Alibaba, Tencent, ByteDance and everyone else followed within weeks.
 If your competitor releases a frontier model for free, you can't charge for yours.

 So Chinese AI companies found themselves boxed out internationally and commoditized domestically.
 The API business model that funds OpenAI and Anthropic was dead on arrival.